Newry, Mourne and Down District Rate for 2020/2021

-At a meeting of the Council on Monday 6 February 2017, Newry, Mourne and Down District Council agreed its budget for the next financial year (from the 1 April 2017 to 31 March 2018).
-Representing a 2.66% increase in the District Rate, this moderate increase will cover the cost of the public services the Council is responsible for, including: a wide range of environmental services such as refuse collection and street cleansing, the economic regeneration of our District, the provision of leisure and community facilities and planning.
+Newry, Mourne and Down District Council agreed its budget for the next financial year (1 April 2020 to 31 March 2021) at a meeting on 3 February 2020.
+The 2.85% increase in the District Rate will cover the costs of those public services the Council is responsible for, including the economic regeneration of the district, planning, provision of leisure and community facilities, and refuse collection and street cleansing.

 What does this mean for Ratepayers in Newry, Mourne & Down?

-The Rates that you pay every year are made-up of the District Rate (which is agreed by the Council) and the Regional Rate (which is agreed by the Northern Ireland Executive).
-This money, along with the block grant that the Northern Ireland Executive receives from Westminster, is used to pay for public services.
-There are also differences in the Rates set for households and those set for businesses.
-These are known respectively as the Domestic and Non-Domestic Rates.
-Further information on this difference is provided below.
+The rates that residents of the district pay are made-up of the District Rate (which is agreed by the Council) and the Regional Rate (which is agreed by the Northern Ireland Executive).
+This money, along with the block grant that Northern Ireland receives from Westminster, is used to pay for public services.
+Two sets of rates have been agreed as part of the District Rate: the Domestic Rate (for householders) and the Non-Domestic Rate (for businesses).